 When they split up after seven years of marriage, Polly announced she was “moving back home“.

 I wish I could tell you that story was hyperbole and not true, but I can’t.
 It happened pretty much like that.
-Polly never left.
+Polly never left her parents.
 Watching them, I always thought the best thing Polly and Jack could do would be to move far away and start their lives together.
 But they never did.

 If you have problems with your husband, don’t talk to your mother about it.
 Find another mentor who is not invested in the situation.
 If you have to decide where to spend Christmas, and your parents are pressuring you, remember that your primary allegiance is to your husband.
 Don’t neglect his family so that you spare yours.